-Although my Mum was very ill she still greeted me with a smile on her face and told me off for being sad.
+Although my Mum was very ill, she still always greeted me with a smile on her face, and told me off for being sad.

 Even though I knew my beloved Mum was dying, she appeared to be the same as normal, which made it all the more harder to accept.
 My Mum had always been the person I ran to in a crisis, the person I stayed up talking to for hours just because we could, the person who I would phone when one of my children got sick, and the person who was there for me no matter what.

 When my Mum passed away, it hit me that never again would I get to tell her how much I love her or phone her up or just do all the general things that people take for granted.
 My beautiful amazing Mum had gone forever and a piece of me went with her that day.

-The first Mothers day without my Mum I felt depressed all day.
-I got jealous of friends who were going to see there Mums and annoyed at the people who had forgot about Mothers day or who just moaned about their Mums full stop.
+The first Mothers day without my Mum, I felt depressed all day.
+I got jealous of friends who were going to see there Mum's and annoyed at the people who had forgot about Mother's day or who just moaned about their Mum's full stop.

 I felt like shouting "At least you have you're Mum".
-Nothing stops the pain you feel when all you want to do on Mothers day is go and see your Mum which is why I decided that I would still celebrate my Mum on mothers day after all that is what the day is all about.
+Nothing stops the pain you feel when all you want to do on Mothers day is go and see your Mum, which is why I decided that I would still celebrate my Mum on mothers day, after all that is what the day is all about.

-My Mum may not be here in person but I know she is here in spirit and I wanted to be able to do something special for my Mum every year.
+My Mum may not be here in person, but I know she is here in spirit, and I wanted to be able to do something special for my Mum every year.

 Memorial Gift Idea's For Mother's Day

-1. My Dad bought a big album that he used to put all the kind cards he got when my Mum passed away, so every year on Mother's Day i send a card with a little thought or poem inside and my Dad puts it up for Mother's Day and then places it in the folder along with the others.
+1. My Dad bought a big album that he used to put all the kind cards he got when my Mum passed away in, so every year on Mother's Day I send a card with a little thought or poem inside and my Dad puts it up for Mother's Day, and then places it in the folder along with the others.

-Every year on Mothers day i go out and tend to the flowers.
+Every year on Mothers day, I go out and tend to the flowers.
 I also bought a plaque for the flower bed from my local florist which is like a stone Bible with two pages, one side has a cross with the word 'Mum' underneath, and the other side has a flower and the words 'Forever in our Hearts'.

 3. My Children obviously found it equally as hard losing their Nanny, and so when she passed away they all let a balloon go for her.

-4. You can buy beautiful Mum candles from most gift shops and i know that some sites offer personalisation too, this is not something i have done as yet but i think it is a lovely idea to buy a Mum candle and light it every year.
+4. You can buy beautiful Mum candles from most gift shops, and I know that some sites offer personalisation too.
+This is not something I have done as yet, but I think it is a lovely idea to buy a Mum candle and light it every year.

 8. As i said my children see their Nanny as the brightest star in the sky, and so another lovely idea is to buy a 'Name a Star Gift Box' where you can name a star after a loved one which will never be forgotten.

-9. Making a scrapbook is also a good idea as you can fill it with memories and photos, this is a particularly good idea if you have children as they can look through it with you.
+9. Making a scrapbook or memory book is also a good idea as you can fill it with memories and photos, this is a particularly good idea if you have children as they can look through it with you.
 We are currently making one for our children so they will always remember what an amazing person their Nanny was.

 11. I also have a beautiful wooden memory box and inside are some photo's of me and my Mum and also a few items of my Mums jewellery, I have since added memories of my own.

-12. Another nice idea is to put a tribute in you're local paper, a lot of local newspapers actually do a double page spread on Mothers day where you can send in your messages to you're Mum.
+12. Another nice idea is to put a tribute in you're local paper, a lot of local newspapers actually do a double page spread on Mothers day where you can send in your messages to your Mum.

 Special occasions are celebrated throughout the year, so my thinking is "Why not celebrate you're loved ones who are no longer here".
-After all you are not just celebrating their lives but the person that they were and what they meant to you.
-You are keeping their memory alive and i have found a great comfort from this, and i hope you can too.
+After all you are not just celebrating their lives, but the person that they were and what they meant to you.
+You are keeping their memory alive and I have found a great comfort from this, and I hope you can too ♥